 1. Introduction to Scientific Theories of the NDE

 A current theory of consciousness supports survival of consciousness after death by assuming consciousness is not localized in the skull at all.
-Consciousness could theoretically exist in the air waves much like an audio-visual signal which is processed in a television, for example.
+Consciousness could theoretically exist in the air waves much like an audio-visual signal which is received and processed in a television, for example.
 When a television is turned off, the audio-visual signal still exists in the air waves.
 In the same way, when the brain dies, consciousness may continue to exist outside of the brain.
 In other words, consciousness is not produced by brain, but is mediated by the brain.
 Continuing with this analogy, current materialist theories claim NDEs are only a product of the “television set” (the brain).
 Materialists assume that death is the end of consciousness much like shutting off a television ends a television program on the screen.
-But our analogy assumes the television program (consciousness) continues to exist in the air waves without an actual television to mediate it.
+But our analogy assumes the television show (consciousness) continues to exist in the air waves without an actual television to mediate it.
 Some of the top consciousness researchers, such as Dr. Stanislav Grof, believes this analogy fits.
 The following are some of these materialist scientific theories concerning the phenomenon of NDEs and why such theories fail to explain the phenomenon itself.

 2. The Dying Brain Theory

 But why?
 Why should the dying brain do this, if it is just a highly sophisticated lump of tissue?
 That question is one of the most fundamental questions in the whole of human thinking.
 It boils down to asking, are we individuals with “personalities” and “souls” and “minds” that are exclusive to us?
-Or are we simply bodies controlled by very clever computers, or brains, each of which works a little differently from the rest, thus making each of us unique, just as an Apple computer is different from an IBM, although there are far more similarities between them than there are differences?
+Or are we simply bodies controlled by very clever computers, or brains, each of which works a little differently from the rest, thus making each of us unique, just as an Apple computer is different from a PC, although there are far more similarities between them than there are differences?

 Scientists and researchers are divided.
 There are some who want to reduce NDEs to nothing more than a series of brain reactions.
 Others, who accept the realness and validity of NDEs, are nonetheless quite happy to see it put into a scientific context.
 In other words, they are not frightened of researching the experience rigorously, of finding out everything that we possibly can about it, perhaps even being able to explain aspects of it.
 But they can happily let that scientific aspect sit alongside the deeply personal, life-enhancing evidence of those who have actually been there.